 David R. Lau is an associate attorney in the Real Estate Development and Finance and Commercial and Real Estate Litigation group.
 Mr. Lau concentrates his practice in the areas of real estate development, vacation ownership and resort development, and commercial, construction, and real estate litigation.

 Mr. Lau served as an active member of the Delta Theta Phi Professional Legal Fraternity, Prince Jonah Kuhio Senate, and as Treasurer of the Phi Delta Phi International Legal Honor Society, Richardson Inn at the William S. Richardson School of Law.
 He also served as Managing Editor for the Hawaii Law Review, where he co-authored an article discussing the interplay between Hawaii’s anti-discrimination laws and online “home-sharing” businesses.

 Mr. Lau is a graduate of the William S. Richardson School of Law, at the University of Hawaii at Manoa.
-He is currently completing his M.B.A. at the Shidler College of Business, at the University of Hawaii at Manoa, where he also earned his Bachelor of Business Administration with a focus in Finance and International Business.
+He completed his M.B.A. at the Shidler College of Business, at the University of Hawaii at Manoa, where he also earned his Bachelor of Business Administration with a focus in Finance and International Business.

 Areas of Practice

 - Vacation Ownership and Resort Development

 - State of Hawaii